monsterkodi/ko/md/notes.md

 - *keep index up to date when file changes*

 #### open
-- show relative path when navigating in history
 - resolve environment variables
 - shared recent files of stacked windows
 - *automatically start salter and konrad in pkg dir*